pip-services/pip-services-docs/content/en/toolkit/recipes/component_communication/_index.md

   Not available
 {{< /tabsection >}}

 There are three main ways to create a References component.
 The first is to use the fromTuples() method.
 This static method allows us to add one or more references to our component.
+In the example below, we create a References component and add the service object previously created.

-In the e{{< tabsection >}}
+{{< tabsection >}}
   Not available
 {{< /tabsection >}}